-- All new students are required to complete AlcoholEdu, an online education course provided by EverFi, which is one of the nation's leading organizations supporting abuse prevention programs across higher education. - As part of the orientation program, the Dean of Students Office and the Health Education Outreach Office stage a 40minute, 6-person sketch during freshmen orientation about dating, sexual assault, and alcohol use. - Beyond this, the College regularly employs the use of theatrical skits to address a wide range of topics, including: drinking and responsibility, academic integrity, concepts of identity including gender and ethnic stereotypes, academic pressure, and sex. - These skits, and the subsequent discussion they provoke, will continue to reinforce norms of mutual respect, courtesy, responsible moderation, personal responsibility, and peer intervention in student behavior. - Also part of the Orientation program is a one-hour session with Dean of Students staff to discuss the physiological and social impacts of alcohol use. - CMC is a member of JED Campus, a national program focused on the promotion of emotional health and suicide prevention.
+All new students are required to complete AlcoholEdu, an online education course provided by EverFi, which is one of the

+- nation's leading organizations supporting abuse prevention programs across higher education. - As part of the orientation program, the Dean of Students Office and the Health Education Outreach Office stage a 40minute, 6-person sketch during freshmen orientation about dating, sexual assault, and alcohol use. - Beyond this, the College regularly employs the use of theatrical skits to address a wide range of topics, including: drinking and responsibility, academic integrity, concepts of identity including gender and ethnic stereotypes, academic pressure, and sex. - These skits, and the subsequent discussion they provoke, will continue to reinforce norms of mutual respect, courtesy, responsible moderation, personal responsibility, and peer intervention in student behavior. - Also part of the Orientation program is a one-hour session with Dean of Students staff to discuss the physiological and social impacts of alcohol use.
+Student learn strategies to prevent binge drinking, and are taught healthy ways to manage drinking pressure, stress, anxiety, depression, and other factors that may contribute to alcohol and drug abuse. - CMC is a member of JED Campus, a national program focused on the promotion of emotional health and suicide prevention.
 The program includes strategies to reduce substance use and to address addiction. - The College requires that all new students must participate in the pre-orientation, Welcome Orientation Adventure (WOA).
-WOA provides a wide range of trips and destination experiences to help new students establish connections and learn life skills, including the opportunity for peer-to-peer discussions about alcohol and drug use. - Residence hall meetings and educational programming through various clubs and organizations as well as formal resources (Health Education Outreach, Monsour Counseling and Psychological Services, EmPOWER Center, etc.) reinforce expectations of responsible moderation among those who choose to include alcohol in their activities.
+WOA provides a wide range of trips and destination experiences to help new students establish connections and learn life skills, including the opportunity for peer-to-peer discussions about alcohol and drug use. - Residence hall meetings and educational programming through various clubs and organizations as well as formal resources (Health Education Outreach, Monsour Counseling and Psychological Services, EmPOWER Center, etc.) reinforce expectations of responsible moderation among those who choose to include alcohol in their activities. - With the addition of an Assistant Dean for Health and Well-Being in 2020, CMC now offers ongoing health and well-being programming to promote healthy patterns of behavior that counter alcohol and drug use such as fitness, sleep, hydration, stress management, meditation, nutrition, and maintaining authentic relationships. - Student-athletes receive dedicated educational programming related to alcohol and drug use and sexual assault prevention through the Department of Athletics, Recreation and Physical Education.
+This includes anti-hazing education.